stevenjohnstone/reversing-tools/README.md

 Tools for poking about in the internals of android app.

 * [ble.js](./android/ble.js) [Frida](https://frida.re) script for monitoring BLE comms.
+  * see [./android/ble-reversing-non-rooted-android.md](./android/ble-reversing-non-rooted-android.md) for an example of reverse engineering a BLE control protocol

 ## [golang](./golang)